AMIN-HASSAIRI/AboutMe/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        Amin focuses on advancing the application of Artificial Intelligence and Machine Learning across a range of domains, including Automatic Speech Recognition, Medical Image Processing, and AI-driven music technologies.
+His work involves developing innovative solutions that enable machines to understand, generate, and interact with complex data in meaningful ways.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        Amin combines both qualitative and quantitative methods to explore how AI can enhance our understanding of human communication, creativity, and health.
+His research seeks to contribute to the development of intelligent systems that are not only effective but also ethically aligned with real-world applications.

-        Please reach out to collaborate 😃
+        Amin is always open to collaborating on projects related to these areas—please feel free to reach out! 😃
     design:
       columns: '1'
   - block: collection